gopal2812/awslearning/migrationtoaws.md

 Business Case: The results of the analysis and the identified migration patterns are captured in a Migration Evaluator business case.
 This business case helps align business and technology stakeholders by providing a clear understanding of the recommended migration approach and its benefits.

 By leveraging AWS Migration Expertise, you can benefit from the knowledge and experience of solutions architects who can guide you in selecting the most appropriate migration patterns for your specific migration objectives.
 This helps ensure that your migration journey is aligned with your goals and maximizes the benefits of migrating to the AWS Cloud.
+# The AWS Agentless Discovery Connector is a VMware appliance that collects information about VMware virtual machines.
+It is installed as a virtual machine (VM) in your VMware vCenter server environment using an open virtualization archive file (OVA).

+Once installed, the Discovery Connector connects to the vCenter server and collects data about all the virtual machines and hosts managed by that specific vCenter.
+It securely sends the collected data to the AWS Application Discovery Service.
+This allows you to gather detailed information about your VMware virtual machines, which can be used for migration planning and tracking purposes.

+The AWS Agentless Discovery Connector is specifically designed for VMware environments and helps minimize the time required for the initial infrastructure assessment of your on-premises environment.
 # AWS Migration Hub offers several features that assist in the migration process:

 IT Asset Inventory: Migration Hub acts as a single destination for storing IT asset inventory data.
 It allows you to import information about your on-premises servers and applications, creating a centralized repository of your existing IT assets.